According to the 2020 Cyber-security Report by ISACA, 46% of enterprises experienced more attacks this year than the prior year.

 There are thousands of free WordPress plugins and themes available for download.
 However, not all of them can be trusted.

-Most alarmingly, some plugins/themes can create security risks and giving hackers a backdoor into your website.
-Before using any theme or plugin in your website, make sure lookout for these tips first:
+Most alarmingly, some plugins/themes can create security risks and give hackers a backdoor into your website.
+Before using any theme or plugin on your website, make sure look out for these tips first:

 - Average ratings, higher the better